-ShapingBio management aims to ensure that the project advisory board includes adequate representation from Western, Central and Eastern, Southern, and Northern EU member states, promoting diversity and inclusiveness in the project.
-This diverse composition helps the ShapingBio project gain a comprehensive understanding of the various challenges, opportunities, and perspectives across the European bioeconomy and enhances the legitimacy and acceptance of the project's outcomes.
+ShapingBio management ensured that the project advisory board includes adequate representation from Western, Central and Eastern, Southern, and Northern EU member states, promoting diversity and inclusiveness in the project.
+This diverse composition helped the ShapingBio project gain a comprehensive understanding of the various challenges, opportunities, and perspectives across the European bioeconomy and enhances the legitimacy and acceptance of the project's outcomes.